Http Handler Class

-WinHttpHandler is not intended to be a replacement for HttpClientHandler, it is a more advanced version provided for scenarios where HttpClientHandler is insufficient for developers.
+WinHttpHandler is not intended to be a replacement for HttpClientHandler.
+Instead, it's a more advanced version that's provided for scenarios where HttpClientHandler is insufficient.
 WinHttpHandler is implemented as a thin wrapper on the WinHTTP interface of Windows and is only supported on Windows systems.

 When using a chain of multiple handlers, WinHttpHandler should be at the bottom of the chain.

 This class is also available for use in Desktop apps by installing it as a NuGet package.
 For more information, see System.Net.Http.WinHttpHandler NuGet package.